edgeimpulse/expert-projects/accelerometer-and-activity-projects/gesture-appliances-control-brainchip.md

 ---
-description: Control your TV, Air Conditioner or Lightbulb by just pointing your finger at them, using the BrainChip AKD1000 achieving great accuracy and low power consumption.
+description: Control your TV, Air Conditioner or Lightbulb by just pointing your finger at them, using BrainChip's Akida achieving great accuracy and low power consumption.
 ---

-# Gesture Appliances Control with Pose Detection - BrainChip AKD1000
+# Gesture Appliances Control with Pose Detection - BrainChip Akida

 Created By:
 Christopher Mendez